fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 ### [Dark Corner...](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo/commit/577817e8290a5a35937302891e3520363c29120c)

-Up until now everything is indeed quite decent, and I did celebrate in the work I've done by putting all that was introduced so far.
+Up until now everything is indeed quite decent, and I did celebrate in the project at work after I've put all that was introduced so far.

 However, there is a very sneaky corner that I overlooked:
 After I run `yarn build` over the project and deployed my website,